Atomic Machines Logo

 About the Role

 Atomic Machines is building advanced robotic manufacturing systems that integrate precision motion, sensing, vision, and process control into tightly coordinated production nodes.
-As Sr. Manager, Robotic Systems Software Engineering, you’ll own the architecture and development of the system-level software that orchestrates these nodes in production.
+As Sr. Manager, Robotic Systems Software, you’ll own the architecture and development of the system-level software that orchestrates these nodes in production.
 Your team will be responsible for workflow sequencing, subsystem coordination, configuration management, and operational robustness.
 You will report to the Sr. Director of Platform and work with other software leaders and electrical, mechanical and systems engineering teams to bring new manufacturing nodes from hardware integration through stable, repeatable 24/7 operation.

 What You’ll Do